plizkinzmey/remote-transmission-client-go/docs/testing-guide.md

 - CSS class selectors (except when checking for the presence of classes)
 - Index-based selectors (`firstChild`, `childNodes[1]`, etc.)
 - DOM structure selectors that might change
+- Using `querySelector` directly on DOM elements (use RTL's methods instead)

 ### Best Practices for data-testid